kaaarolin/Terraform-Azure-Portfolio/README.md

 Azure Monitor Autoscale is configured to scale up by 1 instance when CPU exceeds 50% over a 5 minute window, with a maximum of 3 instances.
 Sends email notification when triggered.

 > Note: For a static nginx portfolio, CPU-based autoscaling will rarely trigger in practice as nginx handles static files with minimal CPU usage.

+## Security

+Azure Key Vault is used to store the Application Insights instrumentation key securely.

 ## Prerequisites